 By Andy on November 11, 2015

-A routine that will dramatically improve your squats in a wide variety of rep ranges for shape, strength, and all-round good looking legs!
+The answer is yes!
+There’s a routine that will dramatically improve your squats in a wide variety of rep ranges for shape, strength, and all-round good looking legs!

 This is the 2nd post that forms part of the series where we simplify movements in order to help you perform better.
 Check out how to train for your first pull up here.

-Performing proper squats isn’t just about giving the lower body a good workout.
+At Iconic Fitness, Dubai Marina, we believe that performing proper squats isn’t just about giving the lower body a good workout.
 The core, back, and your body’s ability to maintain stability during many movements are all improved by performing a good squat.

 The method behind the madness is that you have many different muscles involved with the squat in the front and back and all around the leg and they all work from different angles as you move through the squat from a deep low position to standing up straight position.